 This raises a question; if the original author doesn't want it, who should update it?
 We've found that updating content is a good responsibility for new hires or new members of the content team.
 These people often have less on their plates and need some practice authoring content.
 Doing content updates lets them start at the shallow end of the content development pool.
 They'll likely need a little more supervision, but they'll need that on any content they produce.
 At the end of the process, they'll own a piece of content and get familiar with responding to comments and tracking when the piece needs to be updated again.

 The content you're updating is evergreen because people keep finding it and sharing the link.
 Make sure the protect the SEO that's built around that content.
 Update blog posts in place, unpublish them then republish once updates are complete.
 Be sure to use the same title, URL, and keywords that were associated with the previous version so social shares, backlinks, and SEO for the content remain valid.
 If you're updating videos or SlideShares, replace existing content rather than publishing new versions on social platforms.

 Updating evergreen content can be a hassle when organizations don't build time for updates into their content development schedule.
 By setting up a process to determine when content needs to be updated, building time into the schedule, and selecting the right people do content updates, you can reduce or eliminate many content update issues.
 By doing so, you'll be able to continue to realize the traffic and SEO benefits of long lasting content.

-CarverTC is a Hubspot partner agency in Portland Oregon that provides inbound marketing and content for technology companies and anyone with complex messaging.
-CarverTC also provides digital marketing training across North America.
+CarverTC is a Hubspot partner agency in Portland Oregon.
+We provide lead generation, customer acquisition, client engagement, and competitive advantage for technology companies and anyone with complex messaging.